Tongxin-Sun/odin-recipes/README.md

 It is a simple recipes website that consists of a main index page that has links to a few recipes.

-At this time, it is only consist of HTML chops.
-But later I'll revisit it to style it up with CSS.
+Currently, it consists of basic HTML structure and simple CSS styles.
+I plan to revisit it later to add more content.